 The Charlotte W. Newcombe Foundation is an independent foundation that began in 1979 as the result of a bequest from the estate of Mrs. Newcombe, a Philadelphia philanthropist.
 In her will, Mrs. Newcombe named five Trustees and charged them with creating a foundation that would continue her lifelong interest in supporting students pursuing degrees in higher education.
 The Charlotte W. Newcombe Foundation was funded with approximately $16 million, half her residual estate.
 A faithful Presbyterian, she willed the other half to Princeton Theological Seminary.

-Now based in Princeton, New Jersey, the Newcombe Foundation has awarded grants totaling $65.4 million since 1981 to provide scholarships and fellowships in higher education.
-For 2016-17, forty-two colleges and universities and one foundation have received grants totaling $2,145,843.
+Now based in Princeton, New Jersey, the Newcombe Foundation has awarded grants totaling $70.8 million since 1981 to provide scholarships and fellowships in higher education.
+For 2018-19, forty-two colleges and universities and one foundation will receive grants totaling over $1.94 million.

 The money that students receive in Newcombe Scholarships reflects the Foundation’s tangible partnership with currently and previously funded institutions.
 Of the total amount ($2,840,227) awarded to students in 2015-16 in the Scholarships for Mature Women, the Scholarships for Students with Disabilities, and the Special Scholarship Endowment programs, 33% came from direct contributions from the Newcombe Foundation, 36% came from matching funds provided by partner institutions, and 32% came from income earned from Newcombe-endowed funds.